New Constitution for Chile

 Joint press conference of Green Ecologist and Equality Party launching their electoral alliance in August 2013.

 New Constitution for Chile was an electoral coalition of the Equality Party and the Green Ecologist Party founded to jointly contest the 2013 general election in Chile.

 It was created on August 3, 2013 and registered officially with the Electoral Service on August 19.

 The main objective of the coalition, as the name says, is to create a new Constitution of the Republic of Chile by performing a constituent assembly.
-While the pact exists as such in the parliamentary elections and regional advisors, in the presidential election each party will support a candidate separately: Roxana Miranda by Equality Party and Alfredo Sfeir by the Green Ecologist Party.
+While the pact exists as such in the parliamentary elections and regional advisers, in the presidential election each party will support a candidate separately: Roxana Miranda by Equality Party and Alfredo Sfeir by the Green Ecologist Party.

 The coalition had nine candidates for the Senate elections, forty-nine candidates for the elections to the Chamber of Deputies, and seventy-seven candidates for regional councils.
 One regional councillor was elected.